jugaltheshah/hackkean/README.md

 ## Prerequesites

-1) An IFTTT webhook that fires off a POST event for every Instagram picture
+1) An IFTTT webhook that fires off a POST request for every Instagram picture posted
-2) TrueFace API key
+2) TrueFace API key + an instance trained on your face
 3) Twilio API key

 ## Entry point